As a natural fertilizer, comfrey contains all the nutrients you need for healthy plant growth.

 It is high in potash, nitrogen, phosphorous and many other elements.

-You can use it as a mulch - just spread the leaves around the base of your plants where they will break down.
+You can use it as a mulch - just spread the leaves around the base of your plants where they will break down - or line the bottom of planting holes with them.

 Add the leaves to your compost heap where it will work as an activator to encourage other plant material to break down.

-You can make a liquid fertiliser (comfrey tea) by filling a bucket half full with leaves, then fill it with cold water.
+You can make a liquid fertiliser (herb tea) by filling a bucket half full with leaves, then fill it with cold water.

 Put a lid on the bucket to exclude insects and leave for about 4 weeks.